zweigraf/wettlauf-spritekit/README.md

 # wettlauf-spritekit
 🏃‍♂️ It's an endless runner.
+Hopefully in the future.

+# Credits

+Big thanks for the pixel art assets to Luis Zuno from [Pixel Game Art](http://pixelgameart.org/web/portfolio/warped-city/).